 With the victory over the Golden Hurricane, the SMU Mustangs are bowl-eligible for the first time in five seasons.
 SMU has gone through a lot since that Hawaii Bowl victory over the Fresno State Bulldogs, but it was worth the process.

-If not for a key penalty on a would-be touchdown the Mustangs could very well have lost this game.
-Tulsa was on its way to extending its lead to 14 when Justin Hobbs caught the ball and was on the way to a 60-yard touchdown, but he started celebrating at the 20-yard line and that drew an unsportsmanlike penalty.
-Tulsa had to settle for a field goal on the drive and the momentum was shifted completely on the side of SMU as it scored on three of its next four drives.
+If not for a critical penalty on a would-be touchdown the Mustangs could very well have lost this game.
+Tulsa was on its way to extending its lead to 14 when Justin Hobbs caught the ball and was on the way to a 60-yard touchdown, but he started celebrating at the 20-yard line, and that drew an unsportsmanlike penalty.
+Tulsa had to settle for a field goal on the drive, and the momentum was shifted entirely on the side of SMU as it scored on three of its next four drives.

-This is a big victory for a program that was just 1-11 a few years ago, but according to head coach Chad Morris and the SMU players, they want more.
+This is a significant victory for a program that was 1-11 a few years ago, but according to head coach Chad Morris and the SMU players, they want more.

 The team gets a chance to build upon this victory with a marquee matchup against the 18th ranked UCF Golden Knights tonight at Gerald J. Ford Stadium for homecoming.